Vitaeoth, the Wounded

 - Sharpshooter: Perfect Shot

 The world slows to a crawl, and the Sharpshooter puts everything into a perfect shot.
 Make an attack against a single target.
-If you hit, you gain a number of free Stunt Points on the attack equal to 1.5 x your Dexterity (rounded down), plus any you generated on your own.
-For example, a Sharpshooter with a Dexterity of 4 would gain 6 SP on this attack, in addition to any they roll on the dice.
-The With a Flourish stunt may be performed for -1 SP on this attack.
+If you hit, you gain a number of free Stunt Points on the attack equal to 2 x your Dexterity plus any you generated on your own.
+For example, a Sharpshooter with a Dexterity of 4 would gain 8 SP on this attack, in addition to any they roll on the dice.
+The Mighty Blow stunt may be performed as many times as you have SP to spend on this attack.

 - Swashbuckler: Endless Heroics

 The Swashbuckler's life is never easy, so they need momentum to keep a pace ahead of their opponents.
-For a number of rounds equal to the Swashbuckler's Dexterity, the Swashbuckler can generate Stunt Points on any roll, even rolls that normally couldn't, such as extra attacks from a Lightning Attack stunt, the secondary attack from Dual Weapon Style, or the tests required to perform stunts like Taunt, Threaten, Disarm, or Flirt.
-They still gain SP from their Overflow while this ability is active (even though Overflow has ended) but they gain -1 bonus SP that Overflow would grant them.
-(A level 4 Swashbuckler would generate +1 SP per roll instead of +2, with appropriate increases at levels 11 and 20.)
+For a number of rounds equal to the Swashbuckler's Dexterity, the Swashbuckler generates Stunt Points on any roll, even rolls that normally couldn't, such as extra attacks from a Lightning Attack stunt, the secondary attack from Dual Weapon Style, or the tests required to perform stunts like Taunt, Threaten, Disarm, or Flirt.
+They also gain bonus SP on all rolls equal to the number their Overflow gives them -1 (+1 SP at level 4, +2 SP at level 11, and +3 SP at level 20), effectively increasing the length of Overflow with a weaker benefit.

 - Sword Mage: Spellchain

-The Sword Mage uses their blade and their open hand to work magic simultaneously.
+The Sword Mage uses their blade and their open hand to work their magic and might simultaneously.
 For a number of rounds equal to the Sword Mage's Willpower,

 the Sword Mage's spells may take less time to cast.
 Spells with a 1 minute casting time cast as a Major Action.
 Major Action casting times become Minor Actions.
 Minor Action casting times become Free Actions (you may only perform one of these a round).
 Each spell cast with a reduction in casting time costs twice as many MP as usual.